-As of 31 December 2019, the Bank's regulatory capital amounted to RSD 1,442,054 thousand, or EUR 12,263,115 translated at the official middle exchange rate ruling at the balance sheet date (31 December 2018: RSD 1,550,943 thousand, or EUR 13,121,945).
-The Bank's capital adequacy ratio of 24.33% is higher than the prescribed minimum of 8%.
+As of 31 December 2020, the Bank's regulatory capital amounted to RSD 1,939,043 thousand, or EUR 16,491,237 translated at the official middle exchange rate ruling at the balance sheet date (31 December 2019: RSD 1,442,054 thousand, or EUR 12,263,115).
+The Bank's capital adequacy ratio of 30.06% is higher than the prescribed minimum of 8%.

-Tier 1 Leverage Ratio representing the ratio of core capital and the amount of the Bank's exposure as of 31 December 2019 amounted to 13.37%.
+Tier 1 Leverage Ratio representing the ratio of core capital and the amount of the Bank's exposure as of 31 December 2020 amounted to 29.14%.

-Pursuant to the National Bank of Serbia's Official Letter on the Bank's Supervision Assessment and Accompanying Recommendations, the Bank is recommended to maintain the regulatory capital at 21.58% of the risky assets, as of 31 December 2019, calculated quarterly for structural system risk.
+Pursuant to the National Bank of Serbia's Official Letter on the Bank's Supervision Assessment and Accompanying Recommendations, the Bank is recommended to maintain the regulatory capital adequacy ratio at the individual level at the level of 8.24% share capital adequacy ratio at the level of 11.01% and capital adequacy ratio at the level of 14.68%, which represents the total supervisory capital requirement that should be increased by calculated combined capital tier on that date.

-As of 31 December 2019, the overall capital requirement amounted to 21.58% of the risky assets, calculated as the sum of the total supervision capital requirements and combined protection capital tier on that day.
+As of 31 December 2020, the overall capital requirement amounted to 19.12% of the risky assets, calculated as the sum of the total supervision capital requirements and combined protection capital tier on that day.

-Pursuant to the Decision of the National Bank of Serbia on Bank Capital Adequacy, as of 31 December 2019 the Bank had sufficient level of capital to meet the minimum requirements of the National Bank of Serbia.
+Pursuant to the Decision of the National Bank of Serbia on Bank Capital Adequacy, as of 31 December 2020 the Bank had sufficient level of capital to meet the minimum requirements of the National Bank of Serbia.